jacksonludwig/CSE248/CollegeApplicationSystem/README.md

 This will open up a popup menu where you can choose from any of the 50 states and Puerto-Rico.
 This will show all colleges from the selected state.

 ## Favorites
 After adding favorites from any of the search menus, you can view them by clicking the "View Favorites" button.
-From here, you can look at all of the colleges information you were able to view in the search menus.
+From here, you can look at all of the college's information you were able to view in the search menus.

 You may delete a college from your favorites by clicking on it and then clicking the "delete from favorites" button.
 ___